-Further criticisms about the jigsaw puzzle logo are that it is invariably shown in bright primary colours, thus linking it to children, when autism is in fact a condition affecting people of all ages.
+Further criticisms about the jigsaw puzzle logo are that it is invariably shown in bright primary colours, thus linking it to children, when autism is in fact a neurology of people of all ages.
 Furthermore, bright, primary colours are hardly conducive to people with sensory challenges!

 On the other hand, there are there many people who really don’t have an opinion about the puzzle piece one way or another, or even quite like its depiction of a puzzle.
 Some people would argue that autism is indeed puzzling, and that the puzzle pieces represent the concept of fitting together or fitting in.

 Although (judging by discussions on social media, at least), opinion does seem fairly evenly split (perhaps down to a lack of education as to WHY objectors are offended by the logo!), to generalise, it seems that most objectors to the puzzle piece are autistic adults, while those less offended are parents of autistic children, or those working in the field of autism who aren’t autistic themselves.